Hearing Screening Requirements

 In either case, there must be a screening record on file for each child enrolled.
 The following data must be recorded.

-Annual screening results for hearing screening activities should be submitted to the Department of State Health Services online on the Child Health Reporting System by June 30 of each year.
+Annual screening results for hearing screening activities should be submitted to the Department of State Health Services online on the Vision, Hearing, and Spinal Screening Annual Reporting Survey (VHSSARS) by June 30 of each year.

 Screening Procedures